-Making homemade caramel corn is easy and quick and it’s perfect for that Big Game!
+Making homemade caramel corn is easy and quick and it’s a perfect fall treat!
 All you need is popcorn, butter and sugar to make a delicious snack.

 - 1 cup brown sugar